cweemeng/OpenShift---Manually-Deleting-namespace-stuck-in-Terminating-state/README.md

 # OpenShift---Deleting-namespace-stuck-in-Terminating-state
 <pre>
   You are deleting a namespace from the OpenShift Console using the Options menu at the far right side of the project listing, selecting "Delete project".

+  The steps below also applies to deleting a Data Science project in the OpenShift AI.

   After the action, the namespace stays with a "Terminating" status on the RedHat OpenShift console and doesn't go away.

   <img src="/images/namespace_in_terminating_state.png" alt="Namespace stuck in Terminating state"/>